 There is an exemption from the average requirement for packages labeled by count with 50 items or fewer.
 The reason for this exemption is that the package count does not follow a "normal" distribution even if the package is designed to hold the maximum count indicated by the label declaration (e.g., egg cartons and packages of chewing gum).
-Another exception permits an "allowable difference" in the capacity of glass tumblers and stemware because mold capacity doesn't follow a normal distribution.
+Another exception permits an "allowable difference" in the capacity of glass tumblers and stemware because the capacities of glass molds do not follow a normal distribution.